andre-pedro/portfolio/README.md

 # Portfolio Projects
-In this section, I present a collection of projects that highlight my skills as a Data Analyst.
-Using tools such as SQL, Power BI, and Python, these projects address complex data challenges and deliver actionable insights through data exploration, transformation, and visualization.
+In this section, I present a collection of projects that demonstrate my skills as a Data Analyst.
+Using tools such as SQL, Power BI, and Python, these projects address data challenges and generate meaningful insights through exploration, transformation, and visualization.

-Each project demonstrates how I apply advanced analytical techniques to uncover patterns, generate meaningful insights, and support data-driven decision-making across diverse scenarios.
+Each project shows how I apply data analysis concepts and techniques to identify patterns, extract valuable information, and support data-driven decision-making in different contexts.
+I created these projects to showcase my abilities as I seek my first professional opportunity in the field of data analytics.
 The projects include:

 - SQL Projects: Database creation, querying datasets, and optimizing SQL queries for efficient data analysis.